Close

 ViacomCBS – Women in the C-Suite

 These numbers are not accidental.
-ViacomCBS has invested heavily over the years in its Female Talent Program to help women step into a leadership path.
-The company has also pursued a robust internal DE&I strategy to create a supportive and encouraging environment.
+ViacomCBS has invested heavily over the years in inclusion initiatives such as the Female Talent Program, which helps women succeed on a leadership path.
+The company has also pursued a robust internal DEI strategy to create a supportive and encouraging environment.

 Proctor & Gamble – Putting accessibility first